pablo-meier/Pablog/frog-sources/posts/2013-12-04-done-with-compilers.md

 The advantages to this are manifold:

 * Features for development keep right up with the language itself.
-* You don't _need_ to be "in the know" for a proper development setup, nor would you have to buy fancy tools -- once you've downloaded the runtime, you have all you need already.
+* You don't _need_ to be "in the know" for an advanced development setup, nor would you have to buy fancy tools -- once you've downloaded the runtime, you have all you need already.
 * If the feature system is designed well enough, you could have a rich third-party ecosystem by letting people write their own dev features.
-* You get the environment you want, and writing for new environments is dead easy.
+* You get to work in the environment you want, and writing a plugin for new environments is dead easy, since you only have to write to an API provided by the companion server.

-This is partially why DrRacket is such a fantastic IDE -- it's written by the authors and implementors of the language itself!
+This is partially why DrRacket is such a fantastic IDE -- it's written by the authors and implementors of the language itself, in the language itself!

 #### Use [the Butt][4], Luke